 Sasan Gir National Park in Gujarat is a unique place to see Asiatic lions.
-The real discovery channel of India is situated approximately 65 Km South East of Junagarh District.
-The Government established the largest geographical extent of Sasan Gir as wildlife sanctuary on 18th September 1965 in order to protect the Asiatic Lions.
-It lies on the south western fringes of the Saurashtra Peninsula (west-central India).
+The real discovery channel of India is approximately 65 Km South East of Junagarh District.
+Moreover, the Government established the largest geographical extent of Sasan Gir as wildlife sanctuary on 18th September 1965 in order to protect the Asiatic Lions.
+However, it lies on the south western fringes of the Saurashtra Peninsula (west-central India).
 Most importantly, it is the home of around 300 Asiatic lions.
 In addition, the vegetation in the area consists of teak wood, including sal (Shorea), dhak (Butea frondosa) and thorn forests.
 Overall it is a perfect place for wildlife safaris and photography.

 Important information about park